ircv3/ircv3.github.io/_irc/index.md

 [directly]({{site.baseurl}}/contact.html) or with an issue in our [feedback](https://github.com/ircv3/ircv3-feedback) Github repository.

-These specifications are released when they are stable and have been widely tested.
-In the past, the WG released specifications as versioned bundles (IRCv3.1, IRCv3.2), but we no longer do this.
+The IRCv3 specifications are released when they are stable and have been widely tested.
+In the past the WG released specifications as versioned bundles (IRCv3.1, IRCv3.2), but we no longer do this.

 Errata updates may be submitted for our specifications.
 To do so, simply see